sapristi/timebox/Readme.md

 ## Decaying rotation

 The idea around decaying rotation is to keep a minimal number of backups, while keeping a long backup period.
 To do so, we have to keep some backups for a long time, while other will be short lived.
-This might be especially usefull when performing a backup of personal files, where you might realise you have deleted something usefull only a long time after the deletion has occured.
+This might be especially useful when performing a backup of personal files, where you might realise you have deleted something useful only a long time after the deletion has occured.

 ### Implementation